What makes a building smart?

 - Crowd management: Camera systems that can detect if a crowd is gathering around a certain location, which can detect unsafe situations and create a building that is situation aware.

-- Face recognition: Can be use has a double authentication method.
+- Face recognition: Entrance systems can be use as a double authentication method.
 Ensure that the card/key user is the rightful owner and avoid identity thief by associating the face to the user number.
 (Disclaimer: this function has to be used according to the GDPR)

 - Perimeter detection: Outdoor- & Indoor Zones, Buildings and premises, in general, are secured with an intelligent perimeter protection.
 Early alarms are triggered by unwanted intruders detected within a predefined are that is tagged in the camera.

 - LPR: License plate recognition makes it easy to have an automated vehicle access system in areas such as parking lots or can be used to restrict area to a whitelist of vehicle.
 The analytics application installed on an IP camera, using the Input output relay to control the facility barrier and can report to the management system of the building.